-Note: Drawings in this section reflect only the specifications on the Intel boxed processor product.
+Note: Unless otherwise noted, all figures in this chapter are dimensioned in millimeters and product.
 These dimensions should not be used as a generic keep-out zone for all cooling solutions.
 It is the system designers' responsibility to consider their proprietary cooling solution when designing to the required keep-out zone on their system platforms and chassis.
-Refer to the appropriate Thermal and Mechanical Design Guidelines (see Section 1.2) for further guidance.
+Refer to the appropriate Thermal and Mechanical Design Guidelines (See Section 1.2) for further guidance.
 Contact your local Intel Sales